 WIDE: Talent writes down the numbers on a paper.
 TXT: Use printer if available

 Take a package of sticky notes [1].
-Sequentially place stacks of 3, 8, 5,10, and 13 sticky notes on the boxes labeled with respective numbers [2].
+Sequentially place stacks of 3, 8, 5,10, and 13 sticky notes on the boxes labeled with respective numbers, aligning the adhesive side of the sticky notes on the left side of each corresponding box [2].

 Talent shows the package of sticky notes.

-Shot of 3,8 5,10 and sticky notes placed on the boxes labeled with respective numbers.
+Shot of 3,8 5,10 and sticky notes placed on the boxes labeled with respective numbers, with the adhesive side of the sticky notes on the left side of each corresponding box.

-Align the adhesive side of the sticky notes on the left side of each corresponding box [1] and firmly adhere each stack to the paper [2].
+Firmly adhere each stack to the paper [1].

-Talent aligning the adhesive side of the sticky notes on the left side of each corresponding box.

 Talent fixes the sticky notes stack on the paper.

 Apply a strip of tape along the right side of each stack of sticky notes [1].
 Ensure the tape adheres smoothly, creating a gentle slope between the top of the stack and the paper [2].